top of page

 Macular Hole

-A macular hole is a small gap that opens at the centre of the retina, in an area called the macula.
+A macular hole is a small gap that opens at the center of the retina, in an area called the macula.

 Macular Hole